SriSuryaSV/BlogSentimentAnalysis/README.md

-# BlogSentimentAnalysis
-Sentiment analysis of Blog authorship corpus Data
+# Sentiment analysis of Blog authorship corpus Data

 It is practically impossible for a human to go through all the blogger content and summarize everything that is present, so I used text analytics techniques to clean